-I live and work west of Sydney in my home and garden in the beautiful upper Blue Mountains, and also work in an office in St Marys.
+I live and work west of Sydney in my home and garden in the beautiful upper Blue Mountains.
 I love Blues music, laughter, books, gardening and being in the water.
 Friends and family sustain me.

 I’m what is politely called a “mature” woman, or middle aged (sigh…I’d prefer old duck!).
 I’m large, zany and can be loud: I love to see life in all of its ridiculous, marvellous fullness.
 I believe the tough battering times in my life have tenderised my heart, but not made me soft in the head.
 So I bring all of this into the counselling room, along with my years as a parent and high school teacher, my passion for life and my love of people